Maths at Southfield

 The impact of our curriculum on pupils’ development of mathematical knowledge and skills is measured formatively and summatively.
 Three times a year, the children complete a summative assessment which is used by teachers to determine progress and attainment.
 Data from both formative and summative assessments are collected by class teachers and used to identify common gaps in the children’s learning against national averages.
 These are then addressed in our ‘Maths on Track’ sessions and help identify those who need further support and intervention.

-The Role of the Curriculum Team
+The Role of the Maths leader

 Our school’s maths curriculum team is responsible for collating whole-school data and identifying trends in areas for development.
 Through coaching and CPD we provide teachers with a toolkit to address misconceptions and close the gaps in children’s learning.
 Frequent moderation is used to ensure that teacher judgements are consistent and secure.
 The leaders in mathematics continually ask questions about what initiatives are having a positive impact, what could be improved and what strategies need to be implemented in order to achieve greater success.